As an association committed to language learning and cultural exchange, we are proud to contribute research on language study abroad.

 2018: The student perspective on language study abroad: Perfecting the student experience

-The IALC 2018 Research Report: Perfecting the student experience, is our latest research report and is a follow up to the IALC 2017 Research Report: Student expectations, experiences and satisfaction.
+The IALC 2018 Research Report: Perfecting the student experience, is a follow up to the IALC 2017 Research Report: Student expectations, experiences and satisfaction.
 Both reports were the result of an online survey of over 4,700 students and one of the first systematic attempts to measure the student experience at a global level.

 This second report delves deeper than its predecessor in its analyses of the experience of students in IALC schools by measuring levels of student fulfilment.